 The third is about a simple rule for living that can change your own world for the better.
 It’s a clip by the wonderfully inspirational poet, author and civil rights activist, Dr Maya Angelou.
 It’s not about morals or judgement, but about what is ultimately good for you inside – sort of ‘chicken soup for the soul’.
 Anyway, it speaks for itself.

 Your Title Goes Here

 I set up Carey Therapy in 2010, first offering only counselling and then widening the therapies to include hypnotherapy and regression therapy, and – more recently – I now offer counselling supervision.

 I practice from my home in Hoddesdon, Hertfordshire.
 I live in a quiet, leafy road and see clients and supervisees in a lovely, calm consultation room, with its own external entrance.
 It’s on the ground floor, too, so access for those less able to walk is easy, as long as you can step up two steps.

 It seems that everyone has experienced loss in their life, whether it is a loss of a loved one through death, a loss of a job, a loss of direction or a loss of self-confidence.
 Some losses affect us so deeply, that it can leave you feeling bereft.
 I have done some in-depth training on loss & bereavement and use the knowledge and experience of this training in my work to help you move through the pain and beyond.

 Trauma and PTSD

-I am currently doing some in-depth training on trauma and post-traumatic stress disorder (PTSD) using Somatic Body Therapy.
+I have done some in-depth training on trauma and post-traumatic stress disorder (PTSD) using Somatic Body Therapy.